HotDB-Community/hotdb-documents/docs/en/latest/manual-update.md

 - SQL for Compute node ConfigDB upgrade does not contain any statement for `alter table` modifying existing column(except for modifying the length or range of the added column).
 - SQL for Compute node ConfigDB upgrade does not contain any statement of `drop table`.
-- SQL for Compute node ConfigDB upgrade does not contain any statement of `update\\delete` existing data.
+- SQL for Compute node ConfigDB upgrade does not contain any statement of `update/delete` existing data.

 #### High Availability Switch Check